Atm Investment Summary

 • New mobile and other payment technologies (apple pay, etc.) are primary risks for credit card companies, not ATM and cash users

-• The current credit distressed demographic, who are heavy ATM users, will have the same credit challenges with any new mobile or alternative technologies that they had with credit card access, thus will not change from using ATMs
+• The current credit distressed demographic, who are heavy ATM users, will have the same credit challenges with any new mobile or alternative technologies that they had with credit card access.

 ATM MONETIZATION OVERVIEW

-While we are engaged in many different forms of ATM monetization, below provides some context in areas we are/will be monetizing.
+While we are engaged in many different forms of ATM monetization initiatives, below provides some context in a few areas we are/will be monetizing the ATM beyond cash and merchant cash management services:

 Bank Branding